 Actually called Parc régional des Sept-Chutes (regional park)

-The Reward: Spectacular views of the Black River Valley, Lake Rémi, and the high hills of Saint-Zénon
+Spectacular views of the Black River Valley, Lake Rémi, and the high hills of Saint-Zénon

 Entrance Fee: Yes

-Number of Trails: 6 trails
+Number of Trails:

 Chosen Hiking Trail: Mont Brassard